How Long Are Girls Bike Helmets Good For

 Let’s explore how these aspects contribute to maintaining maximum safety for your little rider.

-- Kids Helmet: This kids bike helmet is for 3-5-8-14 years old kids, multiple colors for choose, adjustable toddler helmet size to accompany kids’ growth
+• Kids Helmet: This kids bike helmet is suitable for 1-3-5-8-14 years old girls and boys, multiple colors for choose, adjustable toddler helmet size to accompany kids’ growth

-- Multiple Scenarios: This scooter helmet is designed for multiple-sports head protection, like skateboarding, biking, roller blading, scooter, ice skating etc
+• Multiple Scenarios: This scooter helmet is designed for multiple-sports head protection, like skateboarding, biking, scooter, ice skating etc

-- Available Size: Two size available,small size is suitable for children aged 3-5-8 years old, medium size is for 8-14 years old
+• Available Size: 3 size available, x-small size is suitable for 1-3 years baby/toddler,small size is suitable for children aged 3-5-8 years old, medium size is for 8-14 years old kids

 Understanding Helmet Expiration Dates